-The Golden Age of Piracy, a period spanning the mid-17th and early 18th centuries — a time when high seas piracy was at its peak.
-It was during this time that pirate flags began to bear symbols of violence and death, such as the skull and crossbones, designed to frighten and intimidate a pirate's intended victims.
+The Golden Age of Piracy, a period spanning the mid-17th and early 18th centuries, was when high-seas piracy was at its peak.
+It was during this time that pirate flags began to bear symbols of violence and death—such as the skull and crossbones—designed to frighten and intimidate a pirate's intended victims.
 (Prior to the advent and popularization of the "Jolly Roger" we know today, pirates flew simple red or black flags devoid of design.)

-Here's a look at the pirate flags of that era, with explanations of symbols commonly seen on these flags, and examples of flags used by some of the most famous pirates in history.
+Here's a look at the decorated pirate flags of that era, with explanations of their most common symbols and examples of flags used by some of the most famous pirates in history.

 History of Pirate Flags

-The red flag, when used by pirates, came to mean "no quarter given", meaning that no mercy would be shown, and no life would be spared, while a black flag usually meant that those who surrendered without a fight would be allowed to live.
+When used by pirates, the red flag came to mean "no quarter given," meaning that no mercy would be shown and no life would be spared, while a black flag usually meant that those who surrendered without a fight would be allowed to live.

 How They Were Used